ikizhvatov/dpa-tools-benchmarking/README.md

     $ ./run_jlsca_inccpa[_hw].sh
     $ ./run_daredevil[_hw].sh

 ChipWhisperer and Inspector are run from the GUI.
-Inspector configuration settings and ChipWhiserer attack script `attack_cpa_caccel.py` are included in the repository.
+Inspector configuration settings and ChipWhisperer attack script `attack_cpa_caccel.py` are included in the repository.

 ### Results all-bit CPA